This post is all about the best small pantry organization hacks

-I want to see all of my spaces within one glance!
+I want to see all of my spaces with one glance!
 The best way to do that in a small pantry is by using a shelf step.

-If you’re not sure about sizes, go for an adjustable one so you can perfectly fit it in whatever space you want.
+If you’re unsure about sizes, go for an adjustable one so you can perfectly fit it in whatever space you want.
 The picture below shows perfectly what a step organizer can do for a small space pantry.

 Get shelf steps:

 Use white pantry bins, not clear ones!
 Although clear bins might seem like a good idea, they easily make your pantry look messy.
 Instead, use kitchen pantry labels to indicate what’s in each bin.

 Get white bins for the pantry: